StreamAMG/playback-sdk-ios/README.md

 @StateObject private var pluginManager = VideoPlayerPluginManager.shared
 ...
-// You can use the following playlist controls pluginManager.selectedPlugin?.first() // Play the first video pluginManager.selectedPlugin?.playPrevious() // Play the previous video pluginManager.selectedPlugin?.playNext() // Play the next video pluginManager.selectedPlugin?.last() // Play the last video pluginManager.selectedPlugin?.seek(to: entryIdToSeek) { success in // Seek to a specific video
+// You can use the following playlist controls pluginManager.selectedPlugin?.playFirst() // Play the first video pluginManager.selectedPlugin?.playPrevious() // Play the previous video pluginManager.selectedPlugin?.playNext() // Play the next video pluginManager.selectedPlugin?.playLast() // Play the last video pluginManager.selectedPlugin?.seek(entryIdToSeek) { success in // Seek a specific video
     if (!success) {
         let errorMessage = "Unable to seek to \(entryIdToSeek)" }